-Additionally, confirm your user account has sufficient permissions granted to access the files and the folder that contains these files.
+Also, confirm your user account has sufficient permissions granted to access the files and the folder that contains these files.
 If the files are located on another computer, confirm your computer has a current connection to the files' folder on that other computer.

-TIP: If the first record in your database file contains Field Names, confirm you have turned on the "Skip first record" option for the current merge session.
-Otherwise, DesignMerge will merge this first record and prompt you to locate the file whose filename matches the Field Name provided for that variable picture or article link.
+If the first record in your database file contains field names, confirm you have turned on the Skip header row option for the current merge session.
+Otherwise, DesignMerge will merge this first record and prompt you to locate the file whose filename matches the field name provided for that variable picture or article link.

 To set up your Global Search Paths, do the following: